dfinity/ICRC/ICRCs/ICRC-106/ICRC-106.md

 }
 ```

 This interface defines the minimal set of methods that index canisters must support for integration.
+The behavior of the methods that are offered is as follows.

 ## 4. Implementation Considerations